AnCoMaDe/Resume/README.md

 > **Bonhorst & Co.
 Advertising Agency** | Munich | 2000 - 2004
 * Concept, design, execution and pitch layouts of full range of print projects.
 * Pre-press preparation.
-* Concept and Design of websites.
+* Concept and design of websites.
 * Art direction covering customer contact, project management and overseeing of multiple projects.

  **DESIGNER FOR VISUAL MERCHANDISING AND MARKETING**